SamuelNaiwo/CICD-With-Jenkins/README.md

 2. Name the commit change and commit the changes.
 3. Check Jenkins to see if it builds automatically.

-## Check Connection From Local Machine To Jenkins
+## Test Connection From Local Machine To Jenkins

 1. Open your IDE and navigate to folder where you made changes on GitHub.